 In 2009, co-founder Rick Perrault first had the idea for Unbounce to find a better way from his own frustrations.
 All he wanted to do, according to him, was have the ability to develop a landing page for himself from scratch.

-At the time, landing pages were built by dedicated web developers, then populated with digital graphics artists and copywriters.
-They were monitored by marketing teams who could suggest different versions of the page after several rounds of split testing to improve the conversion rate.
+At the time, building landing pages was only possible via dedicated web developers, then populated with digital graphics artists and copywriters.
+These pages were monitored by marketing teams, who could suggest multiple variations of the new page after several rounds of split testing to improve the conversion rate.

-Rick's idea was to empower a single person to be able to do all of that quickly and create a landing page without writing a single line of code.
+Rick's idea was to empower a single person to have complete freedom to do all of that quickly and create a landing page without writing a single line of code.

 Today, Unbounce employs over 200 people and has customers in nearly every country on the planet.
-They count enormous companies like Amazon and Linkedin as customers, but still choose to focus on the everyday solopreneur as their primary target audience.
+They count enormous companies like Amazon and Linkedin as customers but still choose to focus on the everyday solopreneur as their primary target audience.

 Unbounce Review: Overview

-To put all of the aforementioned marketing power in a single package is a challenge, not the least of which is making the platform accessible.
-Many users complain about the difficult learning curve associated with other landing page builders, so it's important to make the customer feel like they're capable of success, right off the bat.
+To put all of the aforementioned marketing power in a single package is a challenge, not the least of which is making the landing page platform accessible.
+Many users complain about the difficult learning curve associated with other landing page builders, so it's important to make the customer feel like they're capable of success right off the bat.

-If you're feeling especially ambitious, you can even adjust the CSS and HTML coding to make it precisely what you want.
+If you're feeling especially ambitious, you can even adjust the CSS and HTML coding to make your landing page precisely what you want.

-Once it's finished, Unbounce lets you host it on your own website (via a plugin) or publish it directly on Unbounce's platform (see also Unbounce alternatives here).
+Once it's finished, Unbounce lets you host your landing page on your own WordPress website (via a plugin) or publish it directly on Unbounce's platform (see also Unbounce alternatives here).

 Despite it's easy-to-use features, Unbounce is best used by people who have at least some form of marketing or web design experience.
 Digital marketing teams, SaaS agencies, and e-commerce sites will be able to really maximize Unbounce's capabilities.

-That's not to say that the everyday user can't benefit.
-In fact, its suite of high-powered capabilities lends itself well to growing with brands who develop their skills over time.
+That's not to say that the everyday user with a website can't benefit.
+Its suite of high-powered capabilities lends itself well to growing with brands.

-It's impossible to list all of the features in a single Unbounce review.
-The list is extensive (by design), cultivated by years of refining based on customer demand.
+The Unbounce features list is extensive (by design), cultivated by years of refining based on customer demand.

-Remember that the primary focus of landing pages is to drive ROI.
-These landing pages can be extremely long, detailing every step of the customer journey, or narrow, giving only a few paragraphs of copy.
+The primary focus of landing pages is to drive ROI.
+Landing pages can be extremely long, detailing every step of the customer journey, or narrow, giving only a few paragraphs of copy.

-To create the best version that will reap the most reward, you'll need a lot of options.
-Fortunately, Unbounce has several to experiment with.
+To create the best version, you'll need a lot of options.
+Fortunately, our Unbouce review found plenty to experiment with.

 Drag and drop builder

 Most landing page builder software has a drag-and-drop builder embedded in the program.
-A lot of people prefer to simply move elements across the screen rather than working with a block editor like on a Wordpress site.
+Many people prefer to simply move elements across the screen rather than working with a block editor like on a WordPress site.

-But that doesn't mean that all drag-and-drop builders are created equal.
-Some are clunky, some don't allow you to move elements very easily, and some crash every time you blink the wrong way.
+But not all drag-and-drop builders are created equal.
+Some of the existing ones are clunky, some don't allow you to move elements very easily, and some crash every time you blink the wrong way.

-Unbounce has put a lot of care into creating a stable environment for you to work in.
-A widget list is static on the left side of the screen, and you just drag any element you want onto the page.
+Unbounce cares about this important feature, creating a stable platform in which to create your landing pages.
+A widget list is static on the left of the screen, just drag any element onto the page, giving you full control.

-The screen is laid out in a grid pattern so you can see exactly where you're laying out the elements, and every part of the page is malleable.
-You can move or add entire page sections, text boxes, sticky bars, CTA buttons, and even popups with just a few clicks.
+The screen has a grid pattern so you can see exactly where you're placing the elements, and every part of the page is customizable.
+Move or add entire page sections, text boxes, sticky bars, CTA buttons, and even popups with just a few clicks.

-More advanced features include embedding videos and adding lightboxes to the page.
-And, as mentioned above, the entire page can be manipulated using custom HTML.
+More advanced features include embedding videos and adding lightboxes to landing pages.
+The entire web page can be manipulated using custom HTML.

 Unbounce's drag-and-drop landing page builder does a great job of offering enough features for the everyday person to create landing pages without feeling overwhelming.
 By the same token, it has enough customization options that even advanced users won't get bored.

-The options available from Unbounce are impressive.
-You can filter by campaign (lead generation, events, or books, among others), or by type (agency, SaaS, etc).
-You can even filter by special features such as lightboxes, video backgrounds, and parallax effects.
+The options Unbounce offers are impressive.
+Filter templates by campaign (lead generation, events, or books, among others), by type (agency, SaaS, etc), or by special features such as lightboxes, video backgrounds, and parallax effects.

-In case you're a little overwhelmed by the sheer volume of options available to you, Unbounce has a "template helper" chatbot that will walk you through a series of questions.
-Your answers will help them determine the best landing page template for you (although you're obviously free to disagree).
+If you're overwhelmed by options, Unbounce has a "template helper" chatbot to walk you through a series of questions.
+Your answers help determine the best landing page template for you.

 One feature that Unbounce has recently rolled out is their “Smart Builder.”
 More robust than their chatbot, Smart Builder offers you a few prompts, and then builds your Unbounce landing page for you.

-Smart Builder is more extensive than just selecting a template, though.
-It'll add copy, select images, and craft a CTA that it thinks will resonate with your audience.
-Like all its other templates though, you're free to adjust the elements as you see fit, using their native builder or code.
+Smart Builder is more extensive than just selecting a template.
+It'll add copy, select images, and craft a CTA that will resonate with your target audience.
+Like all its other templates though, you're free to adjust the elements on your web page using their native builder or code.

-No landing page would be complete without adequate A/B testing, and Unbounce has a very intuitive and powerful testing set to ensure high-converting landing pages every time.
+No landing page options would be complete without adequate A / B testing, and Unbounce has an intuitive and powerful testing set to ensure high-converting landing pages every time.

 The main drawback?
 Split testing isn't available on their cheapest plan.
 If you want to test various iterations of your landing pages (and you should), you'll need to have at least the “Optimize” plan which is $135 a month.

-Once you upgrade to the middle plan, you'll also have access to Unbounce's AI split-testing feature: Smart Traffic.
-As the name implies, Smart Traffic monitors which one of your Unbounce landing pages is performing better and then automatically reroutes the traffic to that page over time.
+On the middle plan, customers have access to Unbounce's AI split-testing feature: Smart Traffic.
+Smart Traffic monitors the conversion rate to determine which of your Unbounce landing pages is performing better.
+It automatically reroutes traffic from PPC ads or elsewhere to that page over time to boost conversions.

 You can do this yourself inside of Unbounce's platform, but the beauty of Smart Traffic is that it does it for you.
-This is especially handy if you're managing multiple landing pages or multiple sites.
+Smart Traffic is especially handy for managing multiple landing pages or multiple sites.

-Smart Traffic claims to boost the average client's revenue by as much as 30% compared to the average A/B test.
-That can make the difference between hundreds or even thousands of dollars in additional revenue.
+Smart Traffic claims to boost the average client's revenue by up to 30% compared to the average A/B test.
+Those extra customers can mean additional revenue from your website.

 You don't have to implement this feature -- Unbounce forces you to manually turn it on -- but it's one of the most powerful tools Unbounce offers.
-Very few other landing page builders offer something that's comparable.
+Few landing page builders offer anything comparable.

-A landing page is only as effective as its integrations with other third party tools.
-You need to connect it with the other tools in your marketing toolbox in order to optimize the customer experience.
-Sales, lead generation, automation, reporting -- it all needs to be connected in your digital ecosystem.
+Even the best landing page builder is only as effective as its integrations with other third party tools.
+You need to connect it with the other software in your marketing toolbox in order to optimize the customer experience.
+Sales, lead generation, automation, reporting -- all need to be connected in your digital ecosystem.

-Unbounce doesn't integrate with every single software on the planet, but it connects with an overwhelming majority of them, so you shouldn't have a problem making it work with your existing tools such as Drip, ConvertKit ActiveCampaign, Facebook, Google Analytics, Hubspot, and Podio.
-Many of these integrations are compatible with Unbounce's Smart Builder feature too, making the landing page process even quicker.
+Unbounce's landing page builder doesn't integrate with every single website software, but it connects with the majority of them, so you shouldn't have a problem making it work with your existing tools such as Drip, ConvertKit ActiveCampaign, Facebook, Google Analytics, Hubspot, and Podio.
+Many integrations are compatible with Unbounce's Smart Builder feature too, making the landing page process even quicker.

-In case Unbounce doesn't offer a direct integration with your software of choice, there are a few other options to choose from.
+In case Unbounce doesn't offer a direct integration with your software of choice, there are other options.

-The first is by integrating Unbounce with your software via webhooks, which connects to your landing pages, sticky bars or popup solution.
-You can also connect it using Zapier, which itself integrates with nearly 1,000 apps.
+The first is integrating Unbounce with your software via webhooks, which connects to your landing pages, sticky bars or popup solution.
+You can also connect it using Zapier, which integrates with nearly 1,000 apps.

-Finally, if none of the above solutions work (which is rare), you can still connect Unbounce to your software using an API.
-This is a little more technical than some users are ready for, but Unbounce can help facilitate this process for you.
+If none of the above solutions work (which is rare), you can connect Unbounce to your software using an API.
+This is more technical than some users are ready for, but Unbounce can help.

-If there's one major flaw with Unbounce, it's most likely in their support staff.
-Though the usual contact options are there -- phone, email, chat -- the hours are less than ideal.
+If there's one major flaw with Unbounce, it's in their support staff.
+Though the usual contact options are there -- phone, email, chat -- the hours you can contact support are less than ideal.

 During the summer, for instance, Unbounce has announced their support staff will only be available for four days out of the week.
 Their regular work hours are Monday through Friday 1AM-8PM PST, and on weekends from 9AM-9PM PST.
 Not quite 24/7, and oddly timed enough that it may cause a headache if you run into any issues with their software.

-Unbounce is very open about these hours.
-They even disclose on their support page that you "may experience slight delays" outside of those work hours.
-You can always open a support ticket, but again, when that ticket is answered is dependent on the work hours.
+Unbounce is open about the hours that customers can contact support and disclose on their support page Unbounce users "may experience slight delays" outside of those work hours.
+You can always open a support ticket, but when that ticket is answered is dependent on the work hours.

-Fortunately, Unbounce has a large community that is ready and (usually) willing to answer your questions.
+Fortunately, Unbounce has a helpful community ready and willing to review and answer your questions.
 Their messaging board has topics on best practices, Q&A, developer forums, and more, so sometimes it's a better way to get your query sorted out of hours.
 It's worth a search to see if you can find the answer to your question.

 Unbounce Review: Pricing

-The cheapest of their pricing plans, Launch plan is $90 a month, and includes up to 500 conversions on a single domain with a visitor cap of 20,000.
+The cheapest of their pricing plans, Launch plan is $90 a month.
+Launch includes up to 500 conversions on a single custom domain with a visitor cap of 20,000.

 The Optimize plan costs $135 a month, with up to 1,000 conversions across five domains and a visitor cap of 30,000.
 Additionally, this is also the first tier where Smart Traffic and A/B testing is available - Launch doesn't include these.

 For businesses that have more needs, the Accelerate plan is $225 per month.
 That includes 2,500 conversions across 10 domains, a visitor cap of 50,000, and Smart Traffic and A/B testing capabilities.